Erechtheus/sia/README.md

 .recipient("yourAnnotator", "headers['types'].contains(T(de.dfki.nlp.domain.PredictionType).CHEMICAL)")
 ```

 Here the `yourAnnotator` has to match the transformer `inputChannel` definition.
+And defines that all requests that need to be tagged with `CHEMICAL` will be send to the yourAnnotator channel. `headers['types'].contains` is a SPeL expression which can be used to evaluate scripts against message.
+In this case, checking if in the header a field called `types` contains the enum CHEMICAL.